Our Schools » Valley Charter Middle School » Staff Directory: Valley Charter Middle School

 Brenda Sadeghi, Principal

 Brenda Sadeghi grew up in Tulare, California but now considers herself a Los Angeles native.
-She earned her bachelor’s degree from California State University, Northridge (CSUN), where she double majored in political science and Chicano Studies and went on to get her teaching credential from Fresno Pacific University.
-She also holds a Master's in Educational Leadership from CSUN.
+She earned her bachelor’s degree from California State University, Northridge, where she double majored in political science and Chicano studies and went on to get her teaching credential from Fresno Pacific University.
+She also holds a master's degree in educational leadership from CSUN.
 Prior to joining VCMS, Brenda taught at Extera Public School in Boyle Heights.
 She especially treasures what she calls the “oh moments” in the classroom.
-“I love teaching when the vast majority of the class has little experience with the concept because when they start to understand the concept, they often say, ‘Oh, I get it!’
-Then I feel our experience has come full circle,” she explains.
+“I love teaching when the vast majority of the class has little experience with the concept, because when they start to understand it, they often say, ‘Oh, I get it!’
+Then I feel our experience has come full circle."
 In her spare time, the Lake Balboa resident enjoys trying new things such as parasailing and kayaking.
 She also seeks out local destinations where she can experience different cultures and traditions.

 Office Staff